-Previously, we’ve provided a general overview of Electronic Health Record (EHR) systems.
-Today, we’re going to enlarge upon the concept of Meaningful Use, the Promoting Interoperability Programs, the main challenges involved in EHR implementation, and its impact on healthcare.
+Previously, we’ve provided a general overview of EHR.
+Today, we’re going to enlarge upon the concept of Meaningful Use, the Promoting Interoperability Programs, the main challenges involved in EHR software implementation, and its impact on healthcare.

 According to the Centers for Disease Control and Prevention, the main 5 objectives of Meaningful Use are:

 - Improve quality, safety, efficiency, and reduce health disparities;

 - Improve care coordination;

 - Ensure adequate privacy and security protection for personal health information.

 CMS established the Promoting Interoperability Programs (previously known as the Medicare and Medicaid EHR Incentive Programs) to encourage eligible professionals, eligible hospitals, and critical access hospitals to adopt, implement and upgrade certified EHR technology (CEHRT) and demonstrate its meaningful use.
 Under these programs, all the participants are provided with incentive payments in case they meet all the program requirements.

 This drastic shift from paper records to EHR software requires a lot of time, effort, resources, and staff involvement.
 Striving to achieve Meaningful Use healthcare providers are facing several challenges, both tech- and staff-related.
 Here are the most common challenges involved in the implementation of CEHRT.